A Viable Dark Fluid Model: Case I: is positive

 \subsection{Causality Constraints}

 Spherical sound waves are lunched as a result of the overpressure due to the initial overdensity in the DM and gas.
-These Oscillations have a speed which is an indication to the velocity by which such perturbations are transmitted.
+These oscillations have a speed which is an indication to the velocity by which such perturbations are transmitted.
 Accordingly, it must not exceed the speed of light, which is a condition of causality.
-In barotropic cosmic fluid, the speed of these sound waves is defined by the relation